rodekruis/espocrm-training/docs/protection/page4.md

 - Module 3 (Data and Digital responsibility) of the Data and Digital Literacy Introduction Course

 **Data security** means protecting your information from getting into the wrong hands.
 Make sure only the right people can access your system.
-This system is set up with the following:
+Normally the system is set up with the following:

 Two-factor-authentication (2FA)